rChimisso/2WSI-RL/README.md

 The results were not satisfactory in that the fixedcycle agent performed better than all the others.
 For example, here are graphs showing the total number of stopped vehicles and the total sum of waiting times, both as the step changes:
 ![Number of stationary vehicles plot (run)](https://user-images.githubusercontent.com/104778397/221413117-a8d98268-e229-4be0-adbc-442c95e10a12.png)
 ![Total waiting time plot (run)](https://user-images.githubusercontent.com/104778397/221413124-df964ba5-8d16-442d-8b71-d86b6fe1cbd9.png)
-As can be seen, especially from the sum of waiting times, the fixedcycle agent enabled significantly better traffic management than the agents that learned by reinforcement.
+As can be seen, especially from the sum of wait times, the fixedcycle agent allowed significantly better traffic management than the agents that learned by reinforcement.
 Another interesting note is that the QL agents, in each graph, performed significantly worse than compared to the DQL agents.
-Also peculiar is the first quarter run for agent dql_2 in that it manages to get a smaller number of stationary vehicles than fixedcycle, despite the fact that later this situation worsens and goes to an average similar number.
-Furthermore, comparing dql_1 and dql_2 the situation is very close, as in the second graph they alternate between who gets the best score, while in the first graph although dql_2 gets, as mentioned before, the best score in the first quarter, it subsequently maintains a worse average than dql_1.
+Also peculiar is the first quarter of the run for the dql_2 agent in that it manages to get a smaller number of stationary vehicles than the fixedcycle, despite the fact that later this situation worsens and goes to stationary on a similar number.
-Finally, it is interesting to note that although the number of stopped vehicles is very similar if not better for DQL agents than for fixedcycle, the overall waiting times are strongly worse.
+Finally, it is interesting to note that although the number of stationary vehicles is very similar if not better for the DQL agents than for the fixedcycle, the overall waiting times are strongly worse.

 ## Low Traffic - High Traffic
-In this experiment, abbreviated lt-ht, agents were trained using the low traffic situation specified in the 2wsi-lt.rou.xml file and then evaluated on the situation present in 2wsi-ht.rou.xml.
+In this experiment, abbreviated lt-ht, agents were trained using the low traffic situation in the 2wsi-lt.rou.xml file and then evaluated on the situation in 2wsi-ht.rou.xml.
-The results were not satisfactory in that the fixedcycle agent performed better than all the others.
-It is evident how agents trained on a low traffic situation failed to adapt to a high traffic situation, in fact:
+It is apparent how agents trained on a low traffic situation failed to adapt to a high traffic situation, in fact:
 ![Number of stationary vehicles plot (run)](https://user-images.githubusercontent.com/104778397/221413176-45e816f4-8ce9-4e47-aec4-4e607517b211.png)
 ![Total waiting time plot (run)](https://user-images.githubusercontent.com/104778397/221413179-d17f6b5a-2e5c-4527-9cba-8768b95a8aba.png)
 In this experiment, although each model scored worse than before, as might be expected given the larger number of vehicles, the fixedcycle agent maintained the best values.